Lisa Curry: Television

 In 2011, Curry appeared as a celebrity contestant on the first season of Nine Network's Australian reality series The Celebrity Apprentice Australia.
 Curry was fired in the 6th task.

 She appeared in advertising campaigns for cruise liner P&O Cruises Australia and Uncle Tobys.

 In January 2017, Curry was revealed as a celebrity contestant on the third season of Network Ten's Australian reality series I'm a Celebrity...Get Me Out of Here!.
 On 8 March 2017, Curry was the 9th celebrity eliminated from the series after 41 days in the jungle coming in 6th place.

 Curry was the subject of the episode of Who Do You Think You Are? aired on 9 June 2020.

 Lisa was the subject of an episode of Australian Story, on the ABC, called The Deep End, which aired in June 2022.

 In 2022, Curry appeared on the fourth season of The Masked Singer Australia as Caterpillar and was the second contestant to be revealed.

 Business interests

 Curry and former husband Grant Kenny co-own the Curry Kenny Aviation Group, which in 2009 owned approximately 60 aircraft.

-Curry has a partnership with Naturopath Jeff Butterworth in the company Happy Healthy YOU, featuring the products Happy Hormones, Happy Greens and Happy Turmeric.
-Happy Healthy You was launched in Australia in 2015 and has grown into resource for women dealing with hormonal conditions with over 65,000 women following Lisa's advice and taking the health supplements.
+Curry has a partnership with Naturopath Jeff Butterworth in the company Happy Healthy YOU.

 Personal life

 Curry was married to Grant Kenny, former ironman surf lifesaver and Olympic bronze medallist, in 1986.
 Curry and Kenny separated in May 2009.
-They had three children together; Jaimi Lee, Morgan and Jett.
-Daughter Jaimi Lee Kenny died on 14 September 2020 at age 33, following a long illness.
+They had three children together; Jaimi, Morgan and Jett.

 In 2008, Curry had a heart surgery operation to implant a defibrillator after being found to have an irregular heartbeat as a consequence of a viral infection.

 In October 2016, Curry announced her engagement to entertainer Mark Andrew Tabone.
 They married in May 2018.